ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 Wanna start blogging?
 Not sure which platform to use to get started?
 Why not try [Empress Blog](https://github.com/empress/empress-blog) - a SEO-friendly, **EmberJS powered blog system**.
 Using this system, you can benefit from the themes and styles that are used for the [Ghost CMS](https://ghost.org/) right from the start.

 <!-- alex ignore king-queen -->
-In his [recent **talk**](https://www.youtube.com/watch?v=4-31AP3p1os) at [DublinJS](https://www.meetup.com/DublinJS/), Ember Learning Core team member [@mansona](https://github.com/mansona) highlights how you get started writing posts, easily switch themes and publish your blog to the World Wide Web using Empress Blog.
-Check out the prezzi over on [Youtube](https://www.youtube.com/watch?v=4-31AP3p1os) 🎥
+In his **[recent talk](https://www.youtube.com/watch?v=4-31AP3p1os)** at [DublinJS](https://www.meetup.com/DublinJS/), Ember Learning Core team member [@mansona](https://github.com/mansona) highlights how you get started writing posts, easily switch themes and publish your blog to the World Wide Web using Empress Blog.
+Check out the prezzi over on [Youtube](https://www.youtube.com/watch?v=4-31AP3p1os). 🎥

 ---